openwallet-foundation/tac/docs/governance/project-lifecycle.md

  * Other metrics as defined by the applying Project during the application process in cooperation with the TAC.
  * Receive a supermajority vote from the TAC to move to Impact stage.
 Projects can move directly from Labs to Impact, if they can demonstrate sufficient maturity and have met all requirements.

+Upon acceptance, Impact projects must list their status prominently on their website/README (e.g., PROJECT, an OpenWallet Foundation Project).

 ### Emeritus Stage
 **Definition**